zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ## ✅ Vanilla PyTorch Code
-Now that we're done with the setups, lets take a look at the "hello world" of PyTorch on the [quickstart page](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).
+Now that we're done with the setups, let's take a look at the "hello world" of PyTorch on the [quickstart page](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).

 The codes look like the following.